Showing posts with label Official. Show all posts

 Jul 29, 2025

 Collecting log: 40 years after the BORN IN THE U.S.A.
-Japan tour — nostalgic old bootlegs and miscellaneous vinyl/CD collectibles related to the official album (addendum)
+Japan tour — nostalgic old bootlegs and miscellaneous vinyl/CD collectibles related to the official album (addendum: The CD Club edition)

 One more post.
 In the previous entry (06/14/2025), which wrapped up the topic above, I forgot to mention an additional collectible edition of the Japanese CD of this best-selling album that produced seven top 10 singles between 1984 and 1985.
 The CD Club version (SME FCCP 40192), released under the SME Records label, was available in the mid-1990s, probably 1995, exclusively through mail order from Sony Music Entertainment (Japan) Inc. (SMEJ).
 While I’m unsure of its collectible value, I’ve seen it draw considerable interest — particularly from overseas collectors, who make up the majority of this blog’s readers — so I’m including it here as an addendum.